 What to do:

-Visit your doctor for a check-up.
-Your doctor may perform an NT (nuchal fold thickness) scan and blood tests to detect Down’s syndrome and other abnormalities.
+- Visit your doctor for a check-up.
+He doctor may perform an NT (nuchal fold thickness) scan and blood tests to detect Down’s syndrome and other abnormalities.